LLNL/units/docs/user-guide/defined_units.rst

 - chain
 - link

-The unit gallon is also defined in `units::precise` since that is pretty common to use.
+The unit gal (gallon) is also defined in `units::precise` since that is pretty common to use.

 FDA and metric measures
 ========================